Over 2,000 nationals attended Tablighi Jamaat congregation in Delhi

 He was earlier booked for holding the event, police said.

-After several attendees of the Tablighi Jamaat event succumbed to coronavirus, we added IPC section 304 (culpable homicide not amounting to murder) in the FIR against the leader,a police official said.
+After several attendees of the Tablighi Jamaat event succumbed to coronavirus, we added IPC section 304 (culpable homicide not amounting to murder) in the FIR against the leader, a police official said.